Peter Marino: Notable projects

-Boontheshop, Seoul (2014)

 In October 2014, Marino designed the flagship store in Seoul, Korea's Cheongdam-dong neighborhood for Boontheshop, a retail brand owned by Shinsegae, a South Korean luxury product specialist.
 The 55,000 square foot project consists of two angular buildings clad in white marble, connected by glass bridges.
 It was Marino's first multi-brand store since the Barney's project.